 While at first glance QTIP Trusts may appear to be restrictive due to their multiple technical requirements, in reality they are quite flexible and will work well in a variety of situations.

 Planning With a Lifetime QTIP Trust Offers a Multitude of Benefits

-Outright gifts to a spouse during life or after death lead to total loss of control.
-For married couples with lopsided estates and families from prior marriages, the problem is exacerbated by the difference in wealth – while the well-to-do spouse will be just fine if the less wealthy spouse dies first, the opposite is not true.
-A Lifetime QTIP Trust offers the following benefits to this type of couple:
+Outright gifts to your spouse during life or after death lead to total loss of control.
+If you and your spouse have lopsided estates and families from prior marriages, the problem is exacerbated by the difference in your wealth – while the well-to-do spouse will be just fine if the less wealthy spouse dies first, the opposite is not true.
+If you and your spouse are in this situation, a Lifetime QTIP Trust offers the following benefits: